mrbusche/recipesapp/posts/cauliflower-fajitas.md

 ### Directions

-- Preheat over to 425
+- Preheat oven to 425
 - Line pan with parchment paper or spray
 - Mix spices in bowl
 - Combine everything in a large bowl